lsc4ss-s21/large-scale-personal-finance/README.md

 ![](https://user-images.githubusercontent.com/72103935/120856454-e7f9e600-c54d-11eb-9a06-57d3275226d0.png)
 ![](https://user-images.githubusercontent.com/72103935/120856474-f0eab780-c54d-11eb-8d8a-15ff35febc58.png)

 - There is a peak for Employment topics.
-After Christmas and New Year Holiday, there is an increase of the posts in Employment category and it reachs peak in March and April.
-In late April or Early May, the discussion begins to cool down.
-This could be the reaction of Pandemic in the United States.
+After Christmas and New Year Holiday, there is an increase of the posts in Employment category and it reaches a peak in March and April.
+In late April or early May, the discussion begins to cool down.
+This could be the reaction to the Pandemic in the United States.
 - In 2020 March, there is a surge in the Investing category.
 This should be a reflection of the 2020 stock market crash, which was a major and sudden global stock market crash and began on 20 February 2020 and ended on 7 April.
-- The heated discussion about Tax occurs at the begining of the year, from February to Mid-April and reaches the peak aroud the Tax Day, April 15.
-There is a second high peak in early July, this is because federal income tax payments due date has been defered to July 15 because of COVID-19.
+- The heated discussion about Tax occurs at the beginning of the year, from February to Mid-April, and reaches its peak around Tax Day, April 15.
+There is a second high peak in early July, this is because federal income tax payments due date have been deferred to July 15 because of COVID-19.

 ## Prediction
 ![](https://user-images.githubusercontent.com/72103935/120858536-eb42a100-c550-11eb-8987-928c26e9a11e.png)